analogclock/TuringMachine/README.md

 HOW TO START THIS PROJECT:
 In the command line, navigate to the folder containing this project.
 The text file with the machine description should be in this folder.
 Else, you can provide the file’s pathname as the file input.
-Run as python <filename>.py <file>.txt <input string>.
+Run as python [filename].py [file].txt [input string]
 For example: python proj3.py 0n1n.txt 000111

 AUTHORS: Hoffmann, Greer; Marbach, Alice